rekyuu/speedfuns/pacifist.md

 ### Mad Dummy
 - Mash `SPARE`.
 - Hit it with as much cotton as you can safely.
 It will take some practice to lead the cotton when the dummy begins moving around.
 - It's possible to finish the first phase of the fight during the second red dummy attack (fifth turn), although this is difficult.
+It takes 100 hits to start the second phase, which is a near perfect dummy.
 - Unlike the cotton, which is hit-based, the rockets will always take 4 turns.
 Start closer to the bottom during the final rocket attack so they don't trap you.
 - It is NOT faster to get hit by the rockets or the knife.
 - Avoid to Napstablook's tears and mash to the end of the fight.